 To date, the ARS has allocated over $5 Million to the “Soseh” kindergarten program.

-Seventeen years later, the ARS “Soseh” kindergartens remain a positive presence in the lives of Artsakh’s children and their families.
-These kindergartens instill not only the basics of an Armenian education during these children’s earliest formative years, they also provide them safe, lively and caring surroundings, nurturing and preparing them for a healthy and productive future.
+The ARS “Soseh” kindergartens remain a positive presence in the lives of Artsakh’s children and their families.
+These kindergartens instill not only the basics of an Armenian education during these children’s earliest formative years, but they also provide them safe, lively and caring surroundings, nurturing and preparing them for a healthy and productive future.

 The ARS established the “Outstanding Student” Program in 1995 to award the best students in Armenia.
 Award recipients are jointly selected by the Government of Armenia’s Ministry of Education and a special committee appointed by the ARS Armenia Regional Executive Board.

 Later the Outstanding Student Program was extended to the Republic of Artsakh and in 2005, the ARS. expanded its Outstanding Student Program further to include Armenian students residing in the Javakhk region of the Republic of Georgia.
 In the case of the Republic of Artsakh and Javakhk, the local ARS chapters select the outstanding students, based on their college grades.